legendarycode3/decentralized-stablecoin/README.md

 ## Security Considerations
 * ****Reentrancy Protection:**** The protocol uses OpenZeppelin's `ReentrancyGuard` to protect functions that transfer collateral or perform state-changing operations involving external token contracts.
 By preventing nested calls into sensitive functions such as collateral deposits, redemptions, minting, and liquidations, the protocol mitigates classic reentrancy attacks that could otherwise manipulate internal accounting or drain collateral.
 * ****Checks-Effects-Interactions (CEI) Pattern:**** The protocol consistently follows the Checks-Effects-Interactions pattern.
 Internal state variables are updated before interacting ensuring that malicious external contracts cannot exploit intermediate states during execution.
 This design significantly reduces the attack surface for reentrancy and maintains consistent protocol accounting.
 * ****Oracle Security:**** Collateral valuations rely on Chainlink price feeds with additional stale-price validation through `OracleLib`.
-Rather than directly consuming the latest oracle response, the protocol verifies that price data is sufficiently
+Rather than directly consuming the latest oracle response, the protocol verifies that price data is sufficiently recent before using it in collateral calculations.

 *
 *